aknayar/howard/README.md

 ```
 stack setup
 stack build
-stack exec howard-exe <single?> <scene?>
+stack exec howard-exe <single?> <scene?> > <imagename>.ppm
 ```

 To run the single-threaded implementation of Howard, include `single` argument when running `stack exec`, otherwise do not include the argument for the parallelized version.
 To generate one of the given the test scenes, include the name of the scene as an argument.
-Not including a scene argument will generate the default scene.
+Not including a scene argument will generate the default scene. to output the results to a file, pipe stdout to a ppm file.

 ## Generating a Test Scene